wpsharks/ubuntu-bootstrap/src/wordpress/dev/README.md

 - Provide them with the instructions above so they can make a connection.
 - They, like you, will also browse the web as `%%do_floating_ip%%` (USA).

-_**Note:** While the server does allow up to 100 clients at a time, the firewall is configured to allow, at most, 6 new connections every 30 seconds._
+_**Note:** While the server does allow up to 100 clients at a time, the firewall is configured to allow, at most, 6 new connections every 30 seconds.
+So you can have up to 100 people connected at the same time, but there is a throttle on new incoming connection attempts._

 ## XDebug Remote Host IP